Washington State Route 204: Route description

 SR 204 begins in Cavalero Corner at an interchange with US 2 at the east end of the Hewitt Avenue Trestle, which crosses Ebey Island and connects the highway to Everett.
 The interchange has direct ramps connecting SR 204 to westbound US 2 and an intersection for traffic heading east on 20th Street Southeast and southeast on US 2 towards Snohomish.
 The highway ascends from the Snohomish River estuary and runs northeasterly along the edge of several suburban neighborhoods before entering the city of Lake Stevens.
 SR 204 has few intersections with cross streets and is primarily a three-lane road with one westbound lane and two eastbound lanes.
 After crossing under a set of transmission lines near Market Place, the highway widens to four lanes and enters the Frontier Village commercial district.
 SR 204 terminates in the center of the district at a junction with SR 9, which continues north to Arlington and south to Snohomish.

-SR 204 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of average annual daily traffic.
+SR 204 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 5,800 vehicles at its interchange with US 2 to a maximum of 38,000 after the interchange.
 A section west of Frontier Village had an average volume of 21,000 vehicles in 2016.
 The entire route is also designated as a MAP-21 principal arterial route under the National Highway System.